jitsi/jicofo/doc/load_balancing.md

 [stats]: https://github.com/jitsi/jitsi-videobridge/blob/master/src/main/java/org/jitsi/videobridge/stats/VideobridgeStatistics.java

-#Load balancing configuration
+# Configuration

 In order to have load balancing working we have to make all bridges publish theirs stats to shared PubSub node and configure Jicofo to listen to them.

 There are following entities mentioned in the configuration:

-<b>XMPP PubSub service</b> - this is XMPP server endpoint that manages PubSub
+**XMPP PubSub service** - this is XMPP server endpoint that manages PubSub nodes, subscriptions and notifications, usually subdomain of the server.
-nodes,
- subscriptions and notifications, usually subdomain of the server.
 In Prosody this is VirtualHost with "pubsub" module enabled.

-<b>PubSub node</b> - this is PubSub endpoint created by videobridge instance on
+**PubSub node** - this is PubSub endpoint created by videobridge instance on PubSub service.
-PubSub service.

 Now some names which will be mentioned in the config:

-<b>example.com</b> - our VirtualHost name configured in Prosody with "pubsub"
+**example.com** - our VirtualHost name configured in Prosody with "pubsub" module enabled.
- module enabled.
 This is also our "XMPP PubSub service".

-<b>jvb1.example.com</b> - first videobridge component
+**jvb1.example.com** - first videobridge component

-<b>jvb2.example.com</b> - second videobridge component
+**jvb2.example.com** - second videobridge component

-<b>sharedStatsNode</b> - this is the name of PubSub node to which first and second bridge will
-publish their stats
+**sharedStatsNode** - this is the name of PubSub node to which first and second bridge will publish their stats

-###Step 1
+### Step 1
 Enable PubSub statistics in the videobridge.
-Assuming that Jvb has been installed using Debian package then edit <b>/etc/jitsi/videobridge/sip-communicator.properties</b>
-file and add following lines(sample for the first bridge):
+Assuming that Jvb has been installed using Debian package then edit **/etc/jitsi/videobridge/sip-communicator.properties** file and add following lines(sample for the first bridge):

 ```